 When BIND 9 is built with GeoIP support, ACLs can also be used for geographic access restrictions.
 This is done by specifying an ACL element of the form: geoip [db database] field value value is the value to search for within the database.
 A string may be quoted if it contains spaces or other special characters.
-If this is an "asnum" search, then the leading "ASNNNN" string can be used, otherwise the full description must be used (e.g. "ASNNNN Example Company Name").
-If this is a "country" search and the string is two characters long, then it must be a standard ISO-3166-1 two-letter country code, and if it is three characters long then it must be an ISO-3166-1 three-letter country code; otherwise it is the full name of the country.
-Similarly, if this is a "region" search and the string is two characters long, then it must be a standard two-letter state or province abbreviation; otherwise it is the full name of the state or province.
+An "asnum" search for autonomous system number can be specified using the string "ASNNNN" or the integer NNNN.
+When "country" search is specified with a string is two characters long, then it must be a standard ISO-3166-1 two-letter country code; otherwise it is interpreted as the full name of the country.
+Similarly, if this is a "region" search and the string is two characters long, then it treated as a standard two-letter state or province abbreviation; otherwise it treated as the full name of the state or province.
+The database field indicates which GeoIP database to search for a match.
+In most cases this is unnecessary, because most search fields can only be found in a single database.
+However, searches for "continent" or "country" can be answered from either the "city" or "country" databases, so for these search types, specifying a database will force the query to be answered from that database and no other.
+If database is not specified, then these queries will be answered from the "city", database if it is installed, or the "country" database if it is installed, in that order.
+Valid database names are "country", "city", "asnum", "isp", and "domain".
+(If using the legacy GeoIP API, "netspeed" and "org" databases are also available.)

 The field indicates which field to search for a match.
-Available fields are "country", "region", "city", "continent", "postal" (postal code), "metro" (metro code), "area" (area code), "tz" (timezone), "isp", "org", "asnum", "domain" and "netspeed".
+Available fields are "country", "region", "city", "continent", "postal" (postal code), "metro" (metro code), "area" (area code), "tz" (timezone), "isp", "asnum", and "domain".